Asha for Education

 Asha for Education ("Asha") is a registered 501(c)3 non-profit organization based in the United States.
-The word "Asha" means "hope" in Sanskrit.

 History and Mission

 Asha was founded in 1991 by V.J.P.Srivatsavoy, Deepak Gupta, and Sandeep Pandey at the University of California, Berkeley.

 The mission of Asha is "To catalyze socio-economic change in India through the education of underprivileged children."

 As of 2019, there were 46 active Asha chapters globally, across the U.S., Canada, Europe and India.

 Asha for Education is a 100% volunteer-driven organization.
 The Board of Directors are elected every two years and their names are available on the organization's website.

 Programs

 Asha for Education works with 180 projects across 22 states in India.
 The projects vary in their focus areas, ranging from pre-primary schooling to professional education, and in locations ranging from urban slums to isolated rural areas.

 Asha's programs for fundraising vary across chapters, and include the Team Asha training programs – which train Asha participants in distance running, biking, and completing triathlons and climbing treks.
 Since 2013, Asha has also put on an annual "Work An Hour" fundraiser across the organization, for which donors are requested to symbolically "work an hour" towards the cause of children's education by donating an hour's worth or more of their salary.